Oil3/Webm-QuickLook-Plug-In/README.md

-# Webm QuickLook Plug-In extension
+# Webm QuickLook Preview extension

 An extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Quicklook previews like any other, native, movies.